Charles Hamilton, 5th Earl of Abercorn

-Charles Hamilton, 5th Earl of Abercorn (died June 1701) succeeded his brother who had been attainted as a Jacobite and, having conformed to the established church, could get the attainder reversed.
+Charles Hamilton, 5th Earl of Abercorn (died 1701) succeeded his brother who had been attainted as a Jacobite and, having conformed to the established religion, could get the attainder reversed.

 Birth and origins

-Charles was born between 1659 and 1668, probably at Kenure House in Rush near Dublin.
+Charles was born between 1659 and 1668, probably at Kenure House in Rush, County Dublin.
 He was the second son of George Hamilton, and his wife Elizabeth Fagan.
 His father was the 4th Baron Hamilton of Strabane, an important landowner in County Tyrone.
 The Strabanes were a cadet branch of the Abercorns and like the latter of Scottish origin.

-Charles's mother was a rich heiress, the only child of Christopher Fagan of Feltrim, County Dublin.
+Charles's mother was Irish and a rich heiress, the only child of Christopher Fagan of Feltrim, County Dublin.
 Charles was one of four siblings, who are listed in his father's article.

 His parents were both Catholic, but he later conformed to the established religion.
-The family's usual residence was Kenure House in Rush near Dublin, where he and his siblings were probably born and where his father died.
+The family's usual residence was Kenure House in Rush, County Dublin, where he and his siblings were probably born and where his father died.

 Brother's succession

 Charles's father died on 14 April 1668 at Kenure House and his elder brother, Claud, succeeded as the 5th Baron of Strabane.
 Charles became heir presumptive as his brother was unmarried.
 In about 1680 Claud also succeeded as the 4th Earl of Abercorn after the death of his cousin George in faraway Padua, Italy.
-This made him heir presumptive.

 However, in August 1691, when Charles was about 26, Claud was killed in a sea-fight when a Dutch privateer attacked the ship that should have brought him from Limerick to France.
 His brother had been a Jacobite and had been attainted in Ireland on 11 May 1691.
-Charles succeeded him immediately as the 5th Earl of Abercorn as the family's Scottish titles were not affected by the attainder but could not become Baron Hamilton of Strabane as the title was forfeit.
+Charles succeeded him immediately as the 5th Earl of Abercorn as the family's Scottish titles were not affected by the attainder but could not become Baron Hamilton of Strabane as that title was forfeit.

 Abercorn, as he was now, had supported the Prince of Orange and was a Protestant, perhaps due to his marriage.
 On 24 May 1692, he obtained a reversal of his brother's attainder and also succeeded as Baron Hamilton of Strabane, becoming the 6th holder of that title.
 In that capacity he took his seat in the Irish House of Lords on 31 August 1695.

 Marriage and children

 About 1690 Abercorn married Catherine Lenthall (née Hamilton), the widow of William Lenthall of Burford, a grandson of the speaker, and the daughter of James Hamilton, Lord Paisley.
 She was his second cousin, the common great-grandfather being James Hamilton, 1st Earl of Abercorn.
 Her father had converted to the Church of Scotland and she was a Protestant as her father and her first husband had been.

-Charles and Catherine had one daughter:
+Charles and Catherine had an only child: